 Promoters’ stake declined significantly from 63.64% to 57.66% in FY2015, which further reduced to 57.49% at September 30, 2015.
 This is a significant reduction in stake and an investor should convince herself about the reasons for such stake reduction before taking any investment decision about Kaveri Seeds (KSCL).

 Further advised reading: How to know if Promoters are Losing Commitment to the Company

 2) Related party transactions:

-An investor needs to check whether the land lease transaction are at the prevalent market rate in the area.
-The investor also needs to find out the whether the sales being done to Aditya Agritech Pvt.
+An investor needs to check whether the land lease transaction is at the prevalent market rate in the area.
+The investor also needs to find out whether the sales being done to Aditya Agritech Pvt.
 Limited are at market rate and the details of the shareholder owning balance 30%.

 3) Not spending the mandatory CSR (corporate social responsibility) amount:

 Kaveri Seeds (KSCL) has not utilized the money it is mandated by law, to spend on social initiatives as reflected in the FY2015 annual report: